omonubi/ACKS-by-omonubi/README.md

 ## Sheet Variable Manifest
 This section details all fields and controls on the sheet and how they are calculated, used, etc.

 - **IMPORTANT:** All buttons on the sheet *require* that a token is selected in order to function.
 This is to support the use of the Actions macro (which is a highly recommended alternative for players to access their sheet buttons).
+This also why most repeating section buttons are hidden, by default.
 - *Why doesn't this sheet support more automation?* - ACKS II is a *sandbox* RPG system.
 This means that a GM may use an assortment of system-building tools in the ACKS system to create custom classes, monsters, etc. To maintain maximum flexibility in the spirit of this approach, the character sheet *intentionally* doesn't automate many functions, such as level dependent stat progressions (saving throws, attack throws, etc.)
 - The term 'character' refers to any player character, NPC, or monster who this sheet is used to represent.
 When representing monsters, many of the fields described can be safely ignored.
 - All field values are optional, unless otherwise specified.